Wimmics/corese/README.md

 ### [Corese-python](https://github.com/corese-stack/corese-python)
 Python wrapper for accessing and manipulating RDF data with Corese features using py4j.
 ### [Corese-W3C](https://github.com/corese-stack/corese-w3c)
-Application used to evaluate the application of Corese to the different W3C standards.
+Application used to test and evaluate the application of Corese to the different W3C standards.
 ### [Corese-plugin-storage-rdf4j](https://github.com/corese-stack/corese-plugin-storage-rdf4j)
 The backend plugin to interface with RDF4J.
 ### [Corese-plugin-storage-jena](https://github.com/corese-stack/corese-plugin-storage-jena)